mritunjaysharma394/vowpal-wiki/Projects.md

 ### Goals
 - Integrate VW training with TensorWatch all within a notebook
 - Extend VW to output TensorBoard logs
-- Extend RLClientLib to support tensorboard and TensorWatch
+- Extend RLClientLib to support TensorBoard and TensorWatch
 ### Stretch Goals
 - Add lazy logging mode to VW and RLClientLib